MileHacker Logo

 Special Weather Notes

 Summer months (June to August) bring monsoon climate influence, leading to heavy, concentrated rainfall.
 Winter months feature extreme chilly weather, with frostbite and hypothermia risks without adequate dressing.
-Air quality can be poor during colder months due to heating systems.
+Air quality can be poor during winter months due to heating systems.

 Tonghua's inland location implies hurricanes are not a direct threat.
 Monitor local forecasts for any flood warnings during summer rain periods.